Royal Grammar School, Newcastle upon Tyne

 The Royal Grammar School (RGS), Newcastle upon Tyne, is a coeducational private day school for pupils aged between 7 and 18 years.
 Founded in 1525 by Thomas Horsley, the Mayor of Newcastle upon Tyne, it received royal foundation by Queen Elizabeth I and is the city's oldest institution of learning.
 It is one of seven schools in the United Kingdom to bear the name "Royal Grammar School", of which two others are part of the independent sector.

 The school is located in Jesmond, Newcastle upon Tyne, in North East England, and is a member of the Headmasters' and Headmistresses' Conference.
 In 2008, RGS became fully co-educational after nearly 500 years as an all boys' school.
 Former students are known as Old Novocastrians or Old Novos ("Novocastrian" is macaronic Latin for "citizen of Newcastle").

 In 2012 and again in 2015, the Sunday Times Schools Guide named RGS the top performing school in the North of England based on academic results from A-levels and GCSEs.

 History

 The RGS was founded in 1525 by Thomas Horsley, within the grounds of St Nicholas' Church, Newcastle.
 Planning is believed to have begun as early as 1477.
-The site has moved five times since then, most recently to Jesmond in 1906.
+The school has moved site five times since then, most recently to Jesmond in 1906.
 The new school building, designed by Sir Edward Cooper, was officially opened on 17 January 1907 by the 7th Duke of Northumberland.